detmir/koa-mock-proxy/README.md

 # Koa mock proxy

-`koa-mock-proxy` is a set of tools for creating proxy servers with possibility for record and replay responses.
+`koa-mock-proxy` is a set of tools for creating proxy servers with possibility of record and replay responses.

 This can be useful for:
- * service/integration tests (for example where you want test only frontend)
+ * service/integration tests (for example, where you want test only frontend)
- * e2e tests where you want to isolate chosen endpoint
+ * e2e tests where you want to isolate chosen endpoints
  * Manually testing application without backend or for a specific scenario
  * Logging activity between services